Idaho Learner’s Permit: A First-Time Teen Driver Guide

 2. $6.50 admin fee

 Unlike other states, Idaho does not require a written test.
 You will, however, need to take one when upgrading to your intermediate/provisional license.
-So, it’s a good idea to review your driving manual or consider taking an online driving course to get a great understanding of your expected driving knowledge.
+So, reviewing your driving manual or taking an online driving course to understand your expected driving knowledge is a good idea.

 Idaho SIP Driving Restrictions